Home > Blog > What does PCB Mean: PCB Functions and Designing 2022

 Impedance control, crosstalk, and signal Integrity

-Special attention should be given to the impedance control and relative adaptation so that the condition of maximum power transfer between generator and user is always reached.
+Special attention should be given to impedance control and relative adaptation so that the condition of maximum power transfer between the generator and the user is always reached.

-This creates an undesirable disturbance due to the induced spurious current which affects the quality of the signals which results in a reduction in communication speed.
+This creates an undesirable disturbance due to the induced spurious current which affects the quality of the signals and results in a reduction in communication speed.

 A good digital signal has fast transitions and logic levels that are clean and free of transient phenomena.